xrettle/WFGY/EVIDENCE_TIMELINE.md

 * the system became practical through the Problem Map line
 * the strongest public adoption signal still clusters around diagnostic and debugging use
 * the broader WFGY stack is larger than that single wedge, but public proof is currently strongest there
+* open-source support is now publicly legible, but should not be confused with adoption
 * the timeline shows continuity, structure, and increasing external legibility, but should not be exaggerated into universal adoption claims

 ---